-Due to these inferences, CCI ordered for an investigation on the same matter by the Director General, which was challenged by Ericsson in the court.
+Due to these inferences, CCI ordered an investigation on the same matter by the Director-General, which was challenged by Ericsson in the court.
 What happened to the case from this point shall be discussed in detail in combination with two other cases with Ericsson.

 5. ERICSSON AND INTEX CASE

-In 2013, Intex had filed a suit against Ericsson on the same terms as in the case of Micromax, about setting discriminatory and unreasonable royalties for the SEPs.
-The CCI, on its account, ordered for an investigation along with the complaint filed in the previous case.
+In 2013, Intex had filed a suit against Ericsson on the same terms as in the case of Micromax, about setting discriminatory and unreasonable royalties for the SERPs.
+The CCI, on its account, ordered an investigation along with the complaint filed in the previous case.
 Ericsson filed a writ petition against this move for an investigation.
-Alongside, it filed a suit against Intex for the alleged patent infringement of the same eight patents and demanded damages of Rs.
+Alongside this, it filed a suit against Intex for the alleged patent infringement of the same eight patents and demanded damages of Rs.
 56 crores.